lambdaclass/concrete/paper/evidence-carrying.typ

   caption: [The compositional extraction-preservation rule (R-04), proved against the real public extractor.], )

-#emph[The obstacle, named.]
-The full extractor `cExprToPExprImpl` is a `partial def` because its mutual block calls `mapM` over field, element, and arm lists; Lean's kernel treats `partial def` as #emph[opaque] — no equation lemmas, `rfl` cannot reduce it.
-The lift that made $cal(C)_0$ provable is a non-partial #emph[wrapper] `cExprToPExpr` sitting outside the mutual block: it handles literals, identifiers, and binops definitionally (so `rfl` reduces them) and delegates every list-shaped case to the partial implementation.
-Consequently struct, enum, array, match, and multi-argument-call extraction remain inside the trusted boundary until the `mapM`s are replaced by paired structural recursion.
-We present this as a result of independent interest: it locates exactly where the proved/trusted line falls, and shows the obstacle is a recursion-checker limitation, not a missing theorem.
+#emph[The obstacle moved.]
+The first attempt stopped at a `partial def` opacity barrier: the extractor's mutual block called `mapM` over field, element, and arm lists, and Lean's kernel would not reduce it.
+That obstacle is now removed for the flagship-used surface: the list traversals were lifted into paired structural recursion, so the public extractor is non-partial over the relevant rules.
+The current register records extraction/evaluator coverage for literals, variables, binops, let, if, calls, structs, enums, match, casts, arrays, array updates, and flat bounded loops; `while_step` has extraction coverage and a proof-facing evaluator surface, but its full early-break/source-semantics story is still open.

+This is still not a verified compiler.
+Several obligations remain below the line: BitVec operations such as `mod`, `bitxor`, and `bitor` are modeled in Lean, but their LLVM/backend equivalence is still trusted; source-semantics preservation is complete for only the smaller fragments; and the trust gates themselves (fingerprint determinism, spec-drift completeness, coverage classification) still need proof or independent validation.
+The result we claim is narrower but current: the proved/trusted boundary is now a per-rule matrix, not a single opaque extractor.

 = Related Work